Calusa: European contact

-In 1566 Pedro Menéndez de Avilés, founder of St. Augustine, made contact with the Calusa.
+In 1566, Pedro Menéndez de Avilés, founder of St. Augustine, made contact with the Calusa.
 He struck an uneasy peace with their leader Caluus, or Carlos.
 Menéndez married Carlos' sister, who took the baptismal name Doña Antonia at conversion.
 Menéndez left a garrison of soldiers and a Jesuit mission, San Antón de Carlos, at the Calusa capital.
 Hostilities erupted, and the Spanish soldiers killed Carlos, his successor Felipe, and several of the "nobles" before they abandoned their fort and mission in 1569.

-For more than a century after the Avilés adventure, there was little contact between the Spanish and Calusa.
+For more than a century after the Avilés adventure, little contact happened between the Spanish and Calusa.
 Re-entering the area in 1614, Spanish forces attacked the Calusa as part of a war between the Calusa and Spanish-allied tribes around Tampa Bay.
 A Spanish expedition to ransom some captives held by the Calusa in 1680 was forced to turn back; neighboring tribes refused to guide the Spanish, for fear of retaliation by the Calusa.
-In 1697 Franciscan missionaries established a mission to the Calusa but left after a few months.
+In 1697, Franciscan missionaries established a mission to the Calusa, but left after a few months.

 After the outbreak of war between Spain and England in 1702, slaving raids by Uchise Creek and Yamasee Indians allied with the Province of Carolina began reaching far down the Florida peninsula.
 The Carolinan colonists supplied firearms to the Creek and Yemasee, but the Calusa, who had isolated themselves from Europeans, had none.
 Ravaged by new infectious diseases introduced to the Americas by European contact and by the slaving raids, the surviving Calusa retreated south and east.

 In 1711, the Spanish helped evacuate 270 Indians, including many Calusa, from the Florida Keys to Cuba (where almost 200 soon died).
 They left 1,700 behind.
 The Spanish founded a mission on Biscayne Bay in 1743 to serve survivors from several tribes, including the Calusa, who had gathered there and in the Florida Keys.
 The mission was closed after only a few months.

 After Spain ceded Florida to the Kingdom of Great Britain in 1763, the remaining tribes of South Florida were relocated to Cuba by the Spanish, completing their removal from the region.
 While a few Calusa individuals may have stayed behind and been absorbed into the Seminole, no documentation supports that.
 Cuban fishing camps (ranchos) operated along the southwest Florida coast from the 18th century into the middle of the 19th century.
-Some of the "Spanish Indians" (often of mixed Spanish-Indian heritage) who worked at the fishing camps likely were descended from Calusa.
+Some of the Spanish Indians (often of mixed Spanish-Indian heritage) who worked at the fishing camps likely were descended from Calusa.